pabtomas/dotfiles/navy/SPEC.md

 - **type**: list
 - **required**: false
 - **default**: `[]`
 - **description**: List of Anchors.
 In this list, you can define a YAML file and share its anchors across multiple files.
-More details on the Anchor available fields into the [Anchor object section](#anchor-object).
+More details on the Anchor available attributes into the [Anchor object section](#anchor-object).
 - **good to know**:
     - The `anchors` keyword is processed after the `datasources` keyword when Navy is executed and before the `include` keyword.
 Its location is in your main Navy file.
 - **exemple**: